Unleash/unleash/docs/deploy/import-export.md

 If you want the database to be cleaned before import (all strategies and features will be removed), set the `dropBeforeImport` parameter.

-It also possible to not override exiting feature toggles (and strategies) by using the `keepExisting` parameter.
+It is also possible to not override exiting feature toggles (and strategies) by using the `keepExisting` parameter.

 ### API Export

 The api endpoint `/api/admin/state/export` will export feature-toggles and strategies as json by default.\
-You can customize the export with queryparameters:
+You can customize the export with query parameters:

 | Parameter | Default | Description |
 | --- | --- | --- |